team3b/Puckt/doc/level_spec.md

 		"rotation": Integer // Degrees
 	}

-To turn the lights off on a wall, set 'lightColour: null`
+To turn the lights off on a wall, set `lightColour: null`

 ### Defaults